-Watching The Wizard of Oz on TV a reminded me of a presentation I delivered some time ago using the Oz story as a metaphor for exploring lessons in leadership.
+Watching The Wizard of Oz reminded me of a presentation I delivered some time ago using the Oz story as a metaphor for exploring lessons in leadership.

-My inspiration came from Lou Tice, a former championship high-school football coach in the state of Washington, who built The Pacific Institute by coaching managers in ways to introduce positive wizards and good mentors into their lives, while expelling negative wizards or those who to make you feel bad about yourself tell you that you are incapable of success.
+My inspiration came from Lou Tice, a former championship high-school football coach in the state of Washington, who built The Pacific Institute by coaching managers in methods to introduce positive wizards and good mentors into their lives, while expelling negative wizards or those who to make you feel bad about yourself.

 Let’s take a look at the leadership lessons in the story:

 The story begins with Toto the dog, Toto has unfortunately bitten Miss Gulch, a nasty neighbour and serial complainer, Miss Gulch has got a warrant for Toto from the sheriff and is demanding that Aunty Em and Uncle Henry hand Toto over or she will sue them for damages and take their farm.

 Dorothy had tried to communicate the problem, and it was dismissed as an over reaction, a storm in a teacup again!
 The adults had formed conclusions based on Dorothy’s previous patterns of behaviour in response to interactions with Miss Gulch, and since they are awfully busy they fail to pay attention and miss the important details.

 Dorothy is young; she is fraught with emotion and fully understands the implications of what has happened, we can understand how this has impacted her ability to communicate the problem in a calm and rational manner.

 Leadership Lesson: When did you last fail to really listen to the extent that you fully understood the meaning in a message?
 Communication is a two-way process; and when the speaker is weak, the listener must be especially strong!